This page takes you through the steps of the recruitment process, from opening a faculty search to extending an offer to a candidate.

 - Referee Guidelines: Determine how many referees are required and who contacts them.

-- Note: The DOM FA no longer solicits reference letters for new appointments, but the DOM FA should always review your list of referees before you contact them to ensure that they are appropriate for the proposed appointment.
+- Note: DOM Academic Affairs no longer solicits reference letters for new appointments, but DOM Academic Affairs should review your list of referees before you contact them to ensure that they are appropriate for the proposed appointment.

-Before extending an offer of part-time or full-time employment to a candidate, the offer letter must be approved by the DOM Chair, FAO and the Provost.
-This section contains the forms, resources, and protocol you should follow to successfully complete this process for the various types of faculty offers:
+Before extending an offer of part-time or full-time employment to a candidate, the offer letter must be approved by the DOM Chair, NMG (if applicable), FAO and the Provost.
+The FAO website contains the necessary forms, resources, and protocol you should follow to successfully complete this process for the various types of faculty offers:

 Once the offer letter has been approved and signed by the Department Chair, you can send it to the candidate.
-You should ask the candidate to return a separate letter indicating whether s/he accepts or declines the offer.
-Per NU Legal Counsel, do NOT have the candidate sign the offer letter to indicate acceptance of the offer.
+You should ask the candidate to return a separate letter/email indicating whether s/he accepts or declines the offer.